 Drop 4mm

-A popular and award-winning trail shoe, the Hierro continues with the formula that has won it such a loyal following: a soft Fresh Foam X midsole paired with a rugged and grippy Vibram outsole, which has been upgraded for v9 with an all-new tread pattern and deeper lugs for better traction on technical trails.
+A popular and award-winning trail shoe, the Hierro continues with the formula that has won it such a loyal following: a soft Fresh Foam X midsole paired with a rugged and grippy Vibram outsole, now upgraded for v9 with deeper lugs for better grip on challenging terrain.
 Although it lacks a rock plate, the plush midsole does a good job of soaking up shocks and bumps on the trail.
-Additional Toe Protect technology was added around the toe box to keep you from dinging your toes on rocks, roots, or other obstructions.

 Shop Men's at newbalance.com Shop Women's at newbalance.com